AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-provision-linux-clusters.md

 ### Credentials
 With HDInsight clusters, you can configure two user accounts during cluster creation:

 * HTTP user.
 The default user name is *admin*.
-It uses the basic configuration on the Azure Portal.
+It uses the basic configuration on the Azure portal.
 Sometimes it is called "Cluster user."
 * SSH user (Linux clusters).
 This is used to connect to the cluster through SSH.
 For more information, see [Use SSH with HDInsight](hdinsight-hadoop-linux-use-ssh-unix.md).

 ### Location